Traditional vs Modern Mardi Gras

-A strong sense of culture and preservation has remained in the area to this day, hence the continuation of the traditional costume.
+A strong sense of culture, and preservation of our history has remained here, hence the continuation of the traditional costume at Mardi Gras time.

-The costume is worn for the big celebration known as the fete de la quemande, or the “feast of begging”.
-It’s held on the day before Ash Wednesday as a way of preparing for Lent.
+The costume is worn for the traditional big celebration known as the fete de la quemande, or the 'feast of begging'.
+It’s held on the day before Ash Wednesday as a way of preparing for Lent, which is what we know as 'Fat Tuesday'

 This is quite different from the full blown alcohol infused celebration of women pulling up their shirts begging for beads in the French Quarter.
 Both celebrations have their charms, and I guess a lot of it depends on what part of the state you live in!
 We are proud to be able to celebrate BOTH here in Acadiana.